Webpage adjusted for smaller screen width.

 Rhetoric

-This IMPERFECT PARALLEL SYMMETRY from Deuteronomy is one of the strongest appeals to follow the Lord in the Bible.
-The A elements present the choices, the B elements describes how to follow that selected choice, and the C elements describe the consequences.
+This PARALLEL SYMMETRY from Deuteronomy is one of the strongest appeals to follow the Lord in the Bible.
+The FRAME elements present the choices, the A elements describes how to follow that selected choice, and the B elements describe the consequences.

 1) In the CORRELATION OF SEQUENCES, there are two CONTRASTING choices.
 The first and third sequences are the same, and the second is the opposite:

-- A-B-C, the choice to love, walk, and obey the Lord
+- A-B, the choice to love, walk, and obey the Lord

-- A′-B′-C′, the choice to turn away from the Lord in disobedience
+- A′-B′′, the choice to turn away from the Lord in disobedience

-3) The three B CORRESPONDING ELEMENTS are a CONTRAST between two approaches towards the Lord God, to love Him and walk in His way and obey Him, versus worship other gods and serve them and disobey the Lord.
+3) The two A FIRST/FIRST are a CONTRAST between two approaches towards the Lord God, to love Him and walk in His way and obey Him, versus worship other gods and serve them and disobey the Lord.

-4) The LAST/LAST/LAST rule, which applies to the C, C′ and C′′ elements, speak to the command to love and chose the Lord.
+4) The two B LAST/LAST elements speak to the command to love and chose the Lord.
 The consequences are CONTRASTING blessings for obedience and curses for disobedience.

 ...
 I have set two choices before you ...